nshelton/csma_302_1/README.md

-# 1. Basic Video Effect Shaders
-## Woodbury University CSMA 302 Fall 2021
+Woodbury University CSMA 302 Fall 2021
+---
+# 1 Basic Video Effect Shaders

 here we're going to write shaders that will modify the video coming out of your webcam live for our online class video chat!